alexkuz/script-progress/README.md

 # script-progress

-Simple tool for heavy NPM/Yarn scripts that run for long but roughly identical time.
-It's not intended to be exact but gives you a sense of estimated time.
+A simple tool for heavy NPM/Yarn scripts that run for a long but roughly identical time.
+It's not intended to be precise but gives you some sense of execution time.

 ### Installation